 Any obstacles such as trees or buildings located between a property and the wind turbine will reduce or eliminate the occurrence and/or intensity of the shadow flicker.

 Modern wind turbines can be fitted with shadow flicker control units that allow a wind farm’s SCADA control system to turn the turbine off if necessary when shadow flicker is likely to be an issue at properties surrounding the wind farm.
 The strength of direct sunlight is measured by way of photo cells, and if the sunlight is of sufficient strength to cast a shadow, the shadow flicker control mechanisms come into effect.
 Wind speed and direction are measured by anemometers and wind vanes on each turbine and on the wind farm’s met mast, and if wind speed and direction is such that a shadow will be cast, the shadow flicker control mechanisms come into effect.
-Bord na Móna’s Mountlucas Wind Farm uses the turbine control software to automatically shut down a turbine during periods of likely occurrence of shadow flicker.
+Bord na Móna’s Mountlucas Wind Farm located in County Offaly, has successfully demonstrated the effectiveness of turbine control software to automatically shut down a turbine during periods of likely occurrence of shadow flicker.

 In order to reduce the visual impact a number of mitigating measures will be used:

 - Use of matt, non-reflective finishes.